DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/02-regression/17-explore-more.md

 ### Questions

-* In this project, we We included only 5 top features.
+* In this project, we included only 5 top features.
 What happens if we include 10?

 > That's not a graded homework, it's just for you if you want to try more things on this project